-Our Pittsburgh Car Accident Lawyers at SMA Law Group are grateful for authorities stepping up to the challenge to reduce collisions caused by distracted driving.
+Our Pittsburgh car accident lawyers at SMT Legal are grateful for authorities stepping up to the challenge to reduce collisions caused by distracted driving.
 Our attorneys hear tragic stories every day from clients who are struggling to get by with mounting medical bills.
 Not to mention, the lack of income due to personal injuries preventing victims from working.
 Choosing to drive is a privilege, not a right.
 Choosing to text and drive is another choice that can have dire consequences.

 Distracted Driving Statistics

 Distracted driving causes an array of accidents, but most commonly it causes people to swerve into oncoming traffic.
 Think about it.
 Anytime your eyes are off the road it is like you are driving blindfolded.
 According to the National Highway Traffic Safety Administration, if you are driving 55 mph and you look at your phone to read a text equates to driving the length of a football field with your eyes closed.
 In the United States, 3,166 people died due to people using their phones.
 Allegheny county increased 8% over the past five years in distracted driving citations.
 Thankfully more people are getting caught, but they aren’t changing their behavior.

 As you can imagine, the worst age group for using technology while driving is people in their 20’s.
 According to authorities, 37 % of citations were given to drivers in their 20’s.
 The second largest group for citations were adults over 30.
 It is illegal to text and drives in Pennsylvania yet people still choose to break the law instead of looking out for each other’s safety.